ACassiusD/spring-auth-tokens/README.md

   -http://localhost:3000/ should be default to login page.

   -http://localhost:3000/assets is restricted to only those with a auth token.
+Will redirect to login page if authentication fails.

   -CRUD calls within /assets will fails and return an authentication error message if auth token is not valid.